HsKA-OSGIS-archive/GeoViz/README.md

 # Data and data sources

-All datasets used in this project were derived from the following sources:
+All datasets used in this project are stored inside the folder "data\processed_data" and were derived from the following sources:

 -	GADM database of Global Administrative Areas - Counties in Germany - http://www.gadm.org/
--	Radon measurements by Federal Office for Radiation Protection - http://www.bfs.de/EN/home/home_node.html
+-	Radon measurements by Federal Office for Radiation Protection, additional important information about the origin are stored in a license file inside "data\processed_data\bfs"  - http://www.bfs.de/EN/home/home_node.html
 -	OSM Basemap - OpenStreetMap Tile Server - ODbl
+-	We also used datasets from the Bundesanstalt für Geowissenschaften und Rohstoffe for statistical analysis.
+Please refer to their website (only available in German) for the datasets - http://www.bgr.bund.de

 # Structure of project folders: